King's Harbour Master Plymouth.

 The port hosts 2 Port Control Stations (PCS), Flag Port Control Station (Flag) which oversees movements and operations in the Hamoaze, and the Longroom Port Control Station (Longroom) which manages the moves into and out of the port and the Sound.
 The VTS Supervisor (VTSS) manages all traffic within the Dockyard Port of Plymouth supported by the VTS Operator (VTSO) at Longroom and Flag and during the core working day the Royal Navy Communications Senior Rate (RNCSR).

-The VTSS carries the authority of QHM and is authorised to act as statutory harbourmaster for the purposes of issuing a Direction to a ship’s master.
-He is supported by a duty Queens Harbour Master which may be QHM, his Deputy (DQHM) or the Chief Admiralty Pilot (CAP).
+The VTSS carries the authority of KHM and is authorised to act as statutory harbourmaster for the purposes of issuing a Direction to a ship’s master.
+He is supported by a duty King’s Harbour Master which may be KHM, his Deputy (DKHM) or the Chief Admiralty Pilot (CAP).

 The service is based on 4 radar sites with an integrated VHF radio system and CCTV network.
 The Port Control Stations (PCS) have their own emergency power supply for vital equipment and systems; should there be a system failure in either PCS, the other can assume the duties of both.